shrutik-1712/Zilo/readme.md

 4. AI analyzes and selects 2-3 best matches
 5. Backend returns recommendations with explanation
 6. Frontend displays product cards
+7. this is just for testing purposes that i made for making this thing works.

 ## Future Enhancements